-How youth offending teams (YOTs) can process claims to cover the cost of family visits to relatives in secure children's homes and secure training centres.
+How youth offending teams (YOTs) can process claims to cover the cost of family visits to relatives in secure children's homes and Oakhill secure training centre.

 You must process all applications for financial help under the assisted visits scheme.

-Visitors to young people in under-18 youth offender institutions may be able to get help through the Assisted Prison Visits Unit run by the Prison Service.
+Visitors to young people in under-18 young offender institutions may be able to get help through the Assisted Prison Visits Unit run by the Prison Service.

-You are responsible for ensuring that parents or carers of children or young people under your supervision get information on assisted visits.
-You should also make sure that they have the relevant forms.
+The home or centre is responsible for providing parents or carers of children with information on assisted visits and for ensuring they have the relevant forms.

 Read the guidance document for YOTs (AVS3) for more information